apereo/apereo.github.io/_posts/apereo/2018-04-02-apereo-strategy.md

 generating and transforming CSV files representing institutional data or integrating across SaaS vendor products or educators are using open source text editors to author lesson plans or...
-There's tremendous breadth of opportortunity for higher education to benefit from open source, so there's tremendous breadth of opportunity for Apereo to add value to higher education's benefiting from open source.
+There's tremendous breadth of opportunity for higher education to benefit from open source, so there's tremendous breadth of opportunity for Apereo to add value to higher education's benefiting from open source.